thomasnield/oreilly_kotlin_for_data_science/2. Practical Data Modeling for Production with Kotlin/section_iv_practical_applications.md

 # IV.
 Practical Applications

-In this section, we will explore a number of applications of Kotlin for data science and data engineering tasks, and also apply our knowledge of Kotlin to streamline libraries for our purposes where it makes sense.
+In this section, we will explore a number of applications of Kotlin for data science and data engineering tasks.
+We will also apply our knowledge of Kotlin to streamline existing Java data science libraries.

 ## 6.1 Ranking Mutual Friends in a Social Network